Leave us your details and we’ll be in touch as soon as possible to show you how Goodlord can help your lettings business.

 In Scotland, Private Residential Tenancies (PRT) are the norm.

-All your written contracts should ensure that they include certain details, such as: the names of everyone involved, how much rent you're charging, the tenancy start and end date, rights and responsibilities, and so on.
+All your written contracts should ensure that they include certain details, such as:

 Your tenants should also read through the contracts carefully to understand their responsibilities - such as allowing access to a property for repairs - and their rights - such as end-of-tenancy requirements.